 Expanded clay aggregate consists of lightweight, porous, ceramic granules formed by expanding special clay at high temperatures.

-The coated version of the aggregate is free-draining and has negative capillary action, good load-bearing properties and good thermal qualities (k = 0.10 W/mK), and is used as an insulating layer below the limecrete slab.
-This is a vital part of the build-up of a limecrete floor, offering an effective vapour permeable barrier to excessive moisture levels.
+The Coated Techniclay aggregate is free-draining, has negative capillary action and has good thermal qualities (k = 0.10 W/mK).
+It is used as an insulating layer below the limecrete slab.

 The graph below shows represents simple test on moisture absorption and forms the basis for a minimum of 120 mm of loose fill material for an effective capillary break.